 “Atherosclerosis is initiated by inflammation in arterial endothelial and subendothelial cells, and inflammatory processes are implicated in its progression to clinical heart disease.
 Endotoxin and TLR4 play a central role in the inflammatory process…”

-This is especially true in combination with PUFA – a fundamental promoter of inflammation – which can have a damaging effect on cholesterol, possibly reducing its protective capability, potentially making it harmful in some circumstances.
+This is especially true in combination with ongoing exposure to PUFAs – known to be fundamental promoters of inflammation – which can have a damaging effect on cholesterol, possibly reducing its protective capability, potentially making it harmful under certain circumstances.

-Contrary to popular opinion, levels of endotoxin, cortisol, serotonin, estrogen and nitric oxide rise as a result of stress, inhibited thyroid performance, and low cholesterol availability.
-All of these stress substances promote inflammation and most can be connected to violent behavior and suicidal ideation and completion.
+Contrary to a lot of the more popular belief systems going around, levels of endotoxin, cortisol, serotonin, estrogen and nitric oxide tend to rise as a result of stress, inhibited thyroid performance, and low cholesterol availability.
+All of these stress substances have been demonstrated to promote inflammation, and most have been shown to be connected to violent behavior and suicidal ideation and completion.

 “Compared with nonpsychiatric control cases, suicides had four times as much total 5-HT [serotonin]…The difference in 5-HT between controls and suicides was present throughout the rostrocaudal extent of the brainstem samples…5-HT synthesis in suicides is greater…”